JackSzwergold/Cheat-Sheets/content/mamp/connecting_to_mamp_from_windows_on_a_macos_install_of_virtualbox_1.md

 Virtualization—in contrast to emulation—is a software method which allows you to better divide and allocate existing, non-emulated system resources for other purposes.

-So in the case of a modern PC—like Apple’s Macintosh computers—which use the same Intel-based x86 CPUs like Windows machines, virtualization allows an Apple Macintosh x86-based hardware running Mac OS X to run Microsoft Windows—which requires x86-based hardware as well—within a virtual environment on the same machine.
+So in the case of a modern PC—like Apple’s Macintosh computers—which use the same Intel-based x86 CPUs like Windows machines, virtualization allows an Apple Macintosh x86-based hardware running macOS to run Microsoft Windows—which requires x86-based hardware as well—within a virtual environment on the same machine.
 This is great!

 #### Why is virtualization so great for web development?

 You know why this is great?
-Because, I like to work on primarily in Mac OS X and regularly need do web browser cross-platform compatibility of my work with Internet Explorer running on Windows.
+Because, I like to work on primarily in macOS and regularly need do web browser cross-platform compatibility of my work with Internet Explorer running on Windows.

 In the past, I literally had another completely separate Windows PC I would use exclusively to do web browser cross-platform compatibility tests with Internet Explorer.
 That setup worked, but it’s clunky to say the least.
 A whole separate machine?
 One I had to maintain as well?
 Nope.
 Not a good setup.